nr-yolo/Vulnshop/README.md

 If ports 3000 or 3001 are in use:
 - Backend: Edit `server.js` and change PORT variable
 - Frontend: Create `.env` file with `PORT=3002`
+- if you are using the dockerized version you only need to change port number

 ### CORS Errors